Lambing on pasture

 are put with the rest of the ewes and their lambs.
 The lambs will

-are pen separately from ewes nursing twins, because they
+are penned separately from ewes nursing twins, because they

 receive extra grain to produce milk for their extra lamb.